-Jordi Cruyff confirmed in pivotal Barcelona role as Xavi hopes for dinner invitation
+Jordi Cruyff appointed to crucial position in Barcelona as Xavi awaits dinner invitation

 Jordi Cruyff officially became Barcelona's sporting director of football on Friday in a move described by coach Xavi as "a great decision from the club".

 The Dutchman, son of Barcelona great Johan Cruyff and a former player himself for the Blaugrana, was brought back to Camp Nou by president Joan Laporta last year to take up a strategic role in the football operation.